This Is Exactly What Cultural Appropriation Means

 Although the concept of cultural appropriation has existed as long as there have been cultures to appropriate, the term itself was coined by academia in the 1980s.
 It popped up in discussions about Western colonialism and how it affected the relationships between European-descended cultures and other global cultures.
 The idea, though, had been taking shape well before anyone attached two words to it.
 In his 1976 book Some General Observations on the Concept of Cultural Colonialism, Kenneth Coutts-Smith explored the idea of “class appropriation” and “cultural colonialism” and their intersection without mashing up the two phrases into one.

 In February 2020, the website Parlia, which bills itself as “the encyclopedia of opinion,” suggested that perhaps we should have gone with a derivation of the phrase Coutts-Smith introduced in his book’s title: “Cultural appropriation is when a dominant culture borrows or steals elements from a minority culture.
 Cultural appropriation fails to adequately encapsulate the colonial aspect of cultural appropriation.
 Therefore, cultural colonization would be a better term.”
+Here are examples of cultural appropriation to be aware of.

 Cultural appropriation vs. Cultural appreciation